CaseyLabs/aws-samples/aws-cdk-fargate-service/README.md

 In Terminal, run:

 ```
-cdk deploy  // Deploys the CloudFormation template
+// Deploys the CloudFormation template:

+cdk deploy
 ```

-# Afterwards
+## Afterwards

 ```
-$ cdk destroy  // Destroys the infrastructure created by CDK
+// Destroys the infrastructure created by CDK:

+cdk destroy
 ```